panthajan/fullstack-devops-test/README.md

             3. Use OnChange

 2. Api
-3.

     a.
 Get( SHow existing Data from News List)
     b.
 POST ( Insert data to News List)

-4. Redis(Pub/Sub)
+3. Redis(Pub/Sub)
-5.

     a.
 Cache
     b.
 Publish To Worker Node
-6. Worker Node
+4. Worker Node
-7.

     a.
 Subscriber

-8. Database
+5. Database
     a.
-All inserted date will Save here
+All inserted data will Save here